danielawde9/seo/readme.md

 Opportunities: Achieve transaction (financial or other).

-Average traffic value: Very high. esearch from Pennsylvania State University and the Queensland University of Technology shows that more than 80% of searches are informational in nature,  and only about 10% of searches are navigational or transactional
+Average traffic value: Very high. esearch from Pennsylvania State University and the Queensland University of Technology shows that more than 80% of searches are informational in nature,  and only about 10% of searches are navigational or transactional

 ### Adaptive Search
 ormally, a search on hotels would not include results for hotels in Rome, but when